urmyfaith/ios-mastery/quality/readme.md

 * Prevention
   * Requirement Verification and Performance Baseline
-  * Architecting/Design (some principle and guideline to follow)
+  * Architecting/Design (some principle and guideline to follow) - Some performance issue are rooted here.
   * Architecture/Design Review
   * Coding (much more than following coding/naming style)
   * Code Review